ahmed-elbehairy7/Focus/README.md

 #### Making an executable:

-For making an executable file you can run the following command in the directory where main.py exists <code>pyinstaller -F -n name {path_to_main.py}</code>
+For making an executable file you can run the following command in the directory where main.py exists <code>pyinstaller -F -n focus {path_to_main.py}</code>

-#TODO: Complete the documentation
+# TODO: Complete the documentation